 We Must Have Self-Discipline

 Secondly, we need self-discipline so that we can focus on our goals even in the face of challenges.

 Third and fourth, we need a high level of motivation and strong willpower to push us forward and to make us stay on the right track.
 Positive self-talk gives us the encouragement to move forward.

 We Must Be Fully Committed

-By the way, I did go back to the States, become an American citizen, got my DOD top secret clearance and my promotion.
+By the way, I returned to the States, became an American citizen, got my DOD top secret clearance, and my promotion.
 End of story!